Creator-K999/PythonCustomLib/README.md

-# PythonObjectsManager
+# PythonCustomLib
-This is a Python ObjectsManager repo which aims to manage python objects for future projects!
+This is a Python custom library repo which aims to have repeatedly used classes in my projects!